MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 > [!IMPORTANT]
 > This customisation of permissions only takes effect for new users that you assign the relevant licence.
 Existing users are not updated.
 We recommend that you customise permissions before you start assigning users licences in the Microsoft 365 admin centre.

-### <a name="a-nameadduserato-add-users-or-update-user-information-and-license-assignments-in-business-central" /><a name="adduser"></a>To add users or update user information and licence assignments in Business Central
+### <a name="to-add-users-or-update-user-information-and-license-assignments-in-business-central" /><a name="adduser"></a>To add users or update user information and licence assignments in Business Central

 After you add users or change user information in the Microsoft 365 Admin Centre, you can quickly import the user information to [!INCLUDE[prod_short](includes/prod_short.md)].
 The import includes licence assignments.